LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 **Payment Decision Reconstruction:** Perhaps the most complex methodological challenge involved working backwards from contract information to determine payment years and decision windows.
 Since NFL contract announcements occur at irregular intervals and teams face different decision points based on rookie contract structures, the analysis required mapping each quarterback's career timeline to identify when organizations made critical extend-or-release decisions.
 This process involved cross-referencing draft years, rookie contract lengths, and publicly available contract extensions to establish binary payment outcomes for each quarterback.

 **Technical Implementation:** The analytical framework leveraged Python's scientific computing ecosystem extensively, with pandas serving as the primary tool for data manipulation, merging quarterback statistics with team performance records, and creating the payment decision labels.
-The era adjustment calculation required custom functions to fit linear regression models for each statistical category across seasons, generating adjustment factors that were then applied to historical performance data.
-Ridge regression modeling utilized scikit-learn's cross-validation capabilities to optimize regularization parameters, while custom coefficient analysis functions extracted feature importance rankings and statistical significance testing.
-The pipeline's modular design enabled iterative refinement of the payment decision criteria and continued usefulness as further seasons unfold.
+The era adjustment calculation fit linear regression models for each statistical category across seasons, generating adjustment factors that were then applied to historical performance data.
+Ridge regression was used to model all other regressions due to the high multi-collinearity across boxscore stats.
+This utilized scikit-learn's cross-validation capabilities to optimize regularization parameters, while custom coefficient analysis functions extracted feature importance rankings and statistical significance testing.
+The modular design of the overall pipeline enabled iterative refinement of the payment decision criteria and continued usefulness as further seasons unfold.

 ## The Scale of the Problem